Emnaghz/hangman_game/README.md

 Our project provides a smooth experience for users to interact with the game, explore the details of the dictionary, and challenge themselves with word-guessing fun.

  ## Features
--Add words to the dictionary.
+- Add words to the dictionary.

--Visualize the word tree.
+- Visualize the word tree.

--Search for a specific word.
+- Search for a specific word.

--Delete a word from the dictionary.
+- Delete a word from the dictionary.

--View dictionary statistics.
+- View dictionary statistics.

--Play the classic Hangman game.
+- Play the classic Hangman game.

  ## Modes
 - Solo Mode: The system randomly selects a word according to the chosen difficulty level.
 The player's objective is to guess the word within the maximum allowed attempts.